Does Your Firm Perform an Annual Risk Assessment?

 When trying to determine a Firm’s risks, consider the following types of risks:

 - Regulatory Risks: changes in applicable regulations or rules would have an impact on the firm.
-For example, a new regulation is adopted that prohibits or curtails certain activities upon which a firm includes in its service offerings.
+For example, a new regulation is adopted that prohibits or curtails certain activities upon a firm includes in its service offerings.

 - Compliance Risks: the robustness of the firm’s compliance program in ensuring adherence to required securities regulations.
 For example, during a regulatory examination, a firm is found to be in violation of applicable regulations and receives a heavy fine.